 So, what is this GSTT?
 Basically, it is a transfer tax on property passing from one generation to another generation that is two or more generational levels below the transferring generation.
 For instance, a transfer from a grandparent to a grandchild or from an individual to another unrelated individual who is more than 37.5 years younger than the transferor.

 Properly done, this can transfer significant wealth between generations.

-The ATRA 2012, makes “permanent” a new concept in estate planning for married couples, ostensibly rendering traditional estate tax planning unnecessary.
+The ATRA 2012 made “permanent” a new concept in estate planning for married couples, ostensibly rendering traditional estate tax planning unnecessary.
 This concept, called “portability,” means that a surviving spouse can essentially inherit the estate tax exemption of the deceased spouse without use of “A-B Trust” planning.
 As with most tax laws, however, the devil is in the details.
-For example, unless the surviving spouse files a timely (within nine months of death) Form 709 Estate Tax Return and complies with other requirements, the portability may be unavailable.
+For example, unless the surviving spouse files a timely (within nine months of death) Form 706 Estate Tax Return and complies with other requirements, the portability may be unavailable.

 In addition, married couples will not be able to use the GSTT exemptions of both spouses if they elect to use “portability” as the means to secure their respective estate tax exemptions.
 Furthermore, reliance on “portability” in the context of blended families may result in unintentional disinheritances and other unpleasant consequences.

-If you are concerned about how your current estate and gift planning may function in light of ATRA 2012, and thereafter, then we encourage you to
+If you are concerned about how your current estate and gift planning may function in light of the current tax laws, then we encourage you to

 Florida no longer has an estate tax – a tax paid by the estate, nor an inheritance tax – a tax paid by a recipient of a gift from an estate.